zshlabs/datewise/README.md

 ## About this project

-Datewise is best calendar you can find the best design and best workflows , integrations and many more.
+Datewise is the best calendar where you can find the best design and best workflows, integrations, and many more.

 This project was inspired by this tweet [https://twitter.com/theanuragdev/status/1740689256115507480](https://twitter.com/theanuragdev/status/1740689256115507480)

-Datewise aims to be open first and privacy first calendar , that can be self hosted and can be used by anyone. t
+Datewise aims to be open first and privacy-first calendar, that can be self-hosted and can be used by anyone. t
 Join us in our journey to build the best calendar.